bonitasoft/bonita-doc/md/draw-bpmn-diagram.md

    ![Add user task](images/getting-started-tutorial/draw-bpmn-diagram/add-task.gif)

-In order to define another path in our process execution, we will add an exclusive gateway.
+In order to define another path in the process execution, add an exclusive gateway.
 This gateway will direct the process execution to a different path based on certain conditions.
-Adding an exclusive gateway is done quite the same as adding a task:
+Adding an exclusive gateway is done in the same way as adding a task:
 1. Select the user task _Read the answer and rate it_
 1. Drag and drop the diamond-shaped gateway icon
 1. Click on the toolbox icon